Chukobyte/seika/README.md

 Example projects found [here](https://github.com/Chukobyte/seika-examples).

-*Note: Using v0.0.x versions as pre-alpha, won't create full releases until minor version is incremented.*
+*Warning: Using v0.0.x versions as pre-alpha, so expect naming inconsistencies and other holdovers from being a part of [crescent](https://github.com/Chukobyte/crescent) until v0.x.x.